 Route the suction line so that it has a continuous slope from the liquid source to the sampler.
-This helps to drain the line during pre- and post-sample line rinses.
+This helps to drain the line during pre- and post-sample line purges and rinses.
 If a suction line exposed to freezing climates does not fully drain, there is a risk of liquid in the suction line becoming frozen.
 Frozen liquid will cause the sample collection to fail.
-A warm sampling source can usually prevent this, provided there are no loops in the suction line.
+A warm sampling source can usually prevent this, provided there are no traps or low spots in the suction line.
 Some extreme situations may require more protective measures, such as insulating the suction line, or applying heat tape.